Community, practice, and science of thriving organizations

-- CPO Events: Gain inspiring and practical research-based strategies for building organizations at our monthly Positive Links featuring leading Positive Organizational scholars from around the world.
+- CPO Events: Gain inspiring and practical research-based strategies for building organizations at our monthly Positive Links featuring leading Positive Organizational scholars.
+Positive Links is free and open to the public.

 MO455/555: Flourishing at Work

-- +LAB students enroll in MO 455/555, a 7-week course in Winter A semester taught by CPO co-founder Jane Dutton.
+- +LAB students enroll in MO 455/555: The Science of Flourishing at Work and Beyond, a 7-week course in Winter A semester, taught by CPO co-founder Jane Dutton.
 This course is designed to give students (undergraduate and graduate) a working and practical knowledge of the growing domain of positive organizational scholarship based on an intensive immersion in POS research and practice.

 - POS is an interdisciplinary approach to leading and being in work organizations in ways that call forth the best in people, resulting in individual and collective flourishing.
 Flourishing is a term that captures the optimal state of functioning of individuals, groups or organizations, with indicators such as thriving, engagement, health, growth and creativity as well as other markers of being in a state of positive deviance.

-- To learn more about the course, check out last year’s MO 455/555 syllabus.
+- To learn more about the course, check out a recent MO 455/555 syllabus.

-- In-person: Applicants are invited to register for one of our Community Interview Sessions once their completed application is reviewed by the CPO Learning Programs Team
+- Community Interviews: Applicants are invited to register for one of our Community Interview Sessions once their completed application is reviewed by the CPO Learning Programs Team.

 Key Dates & Deadlines